SUBSCRIBE TO OUR FREE NEWSLETTER

 Newly disclosed National Security Agency documents show that the U.S. government's relationship with telecom giant AT&T has been considered "unique and especially productive," according to a joint investigation by the New York Times and ProPublica published Saturday.

 "The NSA's top-secret budget in 2013 for the AT&T partnership was more than twice that of the next-largest such program, according to the documents," the investigation revealed.
-"The company installed surveillance equipment in at least 17 of its Internet hubs on American soil, far more than its similarly sized competitor, Verizon.
+"The company installed surveillance equipment in at least 17 Internet hubs on American soil, far more than its similarly sized competitor, Verizon.
 And its engineers were the first to try out new surveillance technologies invented by the eavesdropping agency."

-The direct link to AT&T isn't explicit in the documents, as the corporate partnerships are referred to by code names.
-However, an analysis of "Fairview" program documents by the Times and ProPublica "reveals a constellation of evidence that points to AT&T as that program's partner," the article states.
-Several former intelligence officials confirmed that finding.
+The documents don't explicitly mention AT&T's direct link, as code names refer to the corporate partnerships.
+However, the article states that the Times and ProPublica's analysis of "Fairview" program documents "reveals a constellation of evidence that points to AT&T as that program's partner. " Several former intelligence officials confirmed that finding.

 Privacy rights groups reacted to the news with outrage, if not surprise.

 The Electronic Frontier Foundation said the reports "confirm what EFF'sJewel v.
-NSA lawsuit has claimed since 2008--that the NSA and AT&T have collaborated to build a domestic surveillance infrastructure, resulting in unconstitutional seizure and search of of millions, if not hundreds of millions, of Americans' Internet communications."
+NSA lawsuit has claimed since 2008--that the NSA and AT&T have collaborated to build a domestic surveillance infrastructure, resulting in unconstitutional seizure and search of millions, if not hundreds of millions, of Americans' Internet communications."

 Furthermore, said EFF executive director Cindy Cohn, the documents "convincingly demolish the government's core response" to the Jewel lawsuit--that EFF cannot prove that AT&T's facilities were used in the mass surveillance.